pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 listens on a single socket address for client packets and responds to them.
 The daemon can listen on multiple sockets by creating multiple server configurations.
-Generally, when NTP is configured as a server it also has one or more peer configurations from where time is retrieved.
-The daemon currently does not have support for local time sources, if no peers are configured, then another process should be in place to discipline the local system clock.
+Generally, when NTP is configured as a server it also has one or more source configurations from where time is retrieved.
+The daemon currently does not have support for local time sources, if no sources are configured, then another process should be in place to discipline the local system clock.

 ## NTS and keysets
 NTS, Network Time Security, is a protocol that uses a TLS handshake to exchange secrets to allow verifying that responses from an NTP server have not been tampered with.
-The daemon supports running NTS in both server and client (peer) connections.
+The daemon supports running NTS in both server and client (source) connections.
 For the server functionality a key exchange server also needs to be configured.
 Currently only an internal key exchange server is supported.
 The NTP server and TLS key exchange server of the ntp-daemon both need to be aware of a shared set of keys, these keys are called the keyset.